StackExchange/stack-blog/_posts/2016-02-18-The-Stack-Overflow-Interviewing-Process.markdown

 Our interviews are designed for conversation, and to learn how the candidate thinks.
 We don’t want our interviews to feel like a quiz.

 To be clear, the interview is highly technical and challenging.
-However, we work hard to make sure the questions leads to productive exploration and conversation.
+However, we work hard to make sure the questions lead to productive exploration and conversation.

 ### Fairness and comfort